videojs/videojs-contrib-ads/migration-guides/migrating-to-6.0.md

 * There is no longer a snapshot object while checking for postrolls.
 Now a snapshot is only taken when a postroll ad break actually begins.
 * The `contentplayback` event (removed in [4.0.0](https://github.com/videojs/videojs-contrib-ads/blob/cc664517aa0d07398decc0aa5d41974330efc4e4/CHANGELOG.md#400), re-added as deprecated in [4.1.1](https://github.com/videojs/videojs-contrib-ads/blob/cc664517aa0d07398decc0aa5d41974330efc4e4/CHANGELOG.md#411)), has been removed.
 Use the `playing` event instead.

+## Deprecation

+Deprecated interfaces will be removed in a future major version update.

+* `contentupdate` is now deprecated.
+It has been replaced by `contentchanged`. `contentupdate` was never intended to fire for the initial source, but over time its behavior eroded.
+To make migration easier for anyone who depends on the current behavior, we're providing a deprecation period and a new event with correct behavior.
+* `adscanceled` is now deprecated.
+Instead, use `nopreroll` and `nopostroll`. `adscanceled` was initially intended to function similarly to calling both `nopreroll` and `nopostroll` but it was never fully implemented.

 ## Timeout behavior changes

 Previous behavior: